ronanchris/interactive-node-network/docs/glossary.md

 - **Documentation Generation**: Automated creation of documentation from code and other sources.
 - **Diagram Generation**: Automated creation of visual representations using tools like Mermaid.
 - **Coverage Analysis**: Automated assessment of documentation completeness.
+- **Coverage Analysis Script**: An automated tool that analyzes documentation coverage by checking for missing documentation, broken links, outdated files, and generating recommendations.
+It calculates a coverage percentage based on documented vs. total files and helps maintain documentation quality through automated monitoring.
 - **Health Checks**: Automated verification of documentation quality and accuracy.

 ### Project Structure